Skip to main content

 • More Articles You Might Enjoy

 The best gaming headset should be more than a set of top-notch headphones with a microphone tacked on the side.
-You need crisp, clear voice transference, a snug yet cozy fit for long gaming sessions, and sound that places everything perfectly in space.
+You need crisp, clear voice transference, a snug and cozy fit for long gaming sessions, and sound that places everything perfectly in space.

 Credit: SteelSeries